ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 On C4.large the difference between MySQL and PostgreSQL is apparent.
 C4 has 2 vCPU and more RAM which may cause this difference.

-Its apparent the optimized optimistic locking is faster than another techniques.
+It's apparent the optimized optimistic locking is faster than another technique.

 ## Job ordering analysis